WebOfTrustInfo/rwot3-sf/event-documents/plenaries/2-lightning.md

 ## What Does Self-Sovereign Identity Really Mean?
 (Christopher Allen)

 Earlier this year, Christopher put together a paper on Self-Sovereign Identity.

-It has been accepted well, including at UN, where a number of ambassadors used it as a term.
+It has been well attempted, including at UN, where a number of ambassadors used it as a term.
 Now it's time to turn that into a conversation.

 Are there missing principles?
-Should they be categorized?
+Should the principles be categorized?

-We'd like to create a _pledge_ that agrees we're creating self-sovereign identity system according to their principles.
+We'd like to create a _pledge_ that lets people agree that they're creating their self-sovereign identity system according to their principles.

 **Link:** [Path to Self-Sovereign Identity](http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html)
 [link: Path to Self Sovereign Identity article]